bbauska/IllinoisTech-Fundamentals-WebDev/README.md

-screen pauses is because they&apos;re trying to get the information there quickly, but it&apos;s not accurate and sometimes one of the files just took a wrong turn and never ended up where we&apos;re supposed to do so you get a screen freeze.
+screen pauses is because they&apos;re trying to get the information there quickly, but it&apos;s not accurate and sometimes one of the files just took a wrong turn and never ended up where we&apos;re supposed to do so you get a screen freeze.</p>

-This is what happens with your websites.
-Because your website emphasizes accuracy, you often don&apos;t notice this happening in the network.
+<p>This is what happens with your websites.
+Because your website emphasizes
+accuracy, you often don&apos;t notice this happening in the network.
 A lot of files get dropped.
-Another good way to emphasize this is those of you who play maybe video games that are over the internet.
+Another good way to emphasize this is those of you who play maybe video games that are over the internet.</p>

-If you see sometimes up in the corner, it talks about files dropped or your loss rate.
+<p>If you see sometimes up in the corner, it talks about files dropped or
+your loss rate.
 These are the files that make up when you&apos;re transferring and communicating with other players playing with you online files get lost, they just disappear into the network.
 Website emphasizes, again, making sure the website gets where it&apos;s supposed to, as accurate as possible.

-Even it may take a little bit of delay.
+Even it may take a little bit of delay.</p>

-Now we&apos;re starting to see the structure of the world wide web we haven&apos;t invented the world wide web yet, but the world wide web has many different file transfer protocols, many different ways to send data.
+<p>Now we&apos;re starting to see the structure of the world wide web we
+haven&apos;t invented the world wide web yet, but the world wide web has many different file transfer protocols, many different ways to send data.
 File transfer protocols, TCP, we have email, we have secure shell, which is direct one to one communication.
 We have peer to peer file sharing, which is where you have networks of